M-Shrief/Adeeb_ExpressTS_Postgres/Readme.md

 # REST API for "Adeeb أديب", using Express with TypeScript

-**Overview, and file structure**:
+**Overview**: It's concerned with Arabic literature.
+It assumes a business model that enables you to order a specific piece of literature to be printed with especial colors and font.
+Then it'll be delivered to the customer, with the ability for the customer to follow up the process.
+And for special customers, it provides them with the ability to make bulk orders fast and easy.
+And if they’re willing to signup, they can review all of their past orders.

+## File Structure
-- _app_ is the main file for app logic, initializing middlewares and routes, and connecting to our Postgres Database using TypeORM.
+- _app.ts_ is the main file for app logic, initializing middlewares and routes, and connecting to our MongoDB.

-- _index_ is the server file to run the app.
+- _index.ts_ is the server file to run the app.

+- _db.ts_ is the config file for PostgreSQL.

+- _redis.ts_ is the config file for redis.

 - _./config_ file to import all environment variables, and use a complex configuration structure if needed.